This post may contain affiliate links which give me a small commission at no extra charge to you!

 Using a sound machine at night is also a great way to help muffle some of the noises of your home.

 In addition, a sound machine mimics the noises that your baby heard before birth, so it is relaxing and familiar to him.
+I like this sound machine.

 While we are talking about night and stimulation, it’s very important to keep the night wakings and feedings very boring!